top of page

 Former Students:

-Grant Cary: Grant is a Senior pursuing a Bachelor of Science in Mechanical Engineering.
+Grant Cary: Grant graduated with MS&T's degree in Mechanical Engineering in Spring 2024.
 During Summer 2023 he worked on the computational analysis of Capacitive Deionization (CDI) systems with the objective of identifying optimal operational parameters for laboratory testing.

-Devon Parker: Devon is a Senior pursuing a Bachelor of Science in Mechanical Engineering.
+Devon Parker: Devon graduated with MS&T's degree in Mechanical Engineering in Spring 2024.
 During Summer 2022 - Spring 2023 he worked on capactive deionization experiments to determine adsorption limits at room temperature, and helped to construct and desidn a new thermal CDI cell to evaluate adsorption limits at higher temperatures.

 bottom of page